oddbird/oddleventy/content/services/architecture.md

 ### Frontend Fixup

-Your inefficient code
+Technical debt
 is holding your company back,
-but your team is focused elsewhere.
+but your team is focused elsewhere or not sure where to start.
 Miriam and the OddBirds
+will asses the situation
-will define strategic updates, make your application performant, scalable, and resilient, and provide workshops to get your team up-to-speed.
+and work with you to define a strategy to make your application performant, scalable, and resilient -- and provide workshops to get your team up-to-speed.